ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to read futures

 The _CompletableFuture_ class has methods for reading futures, waiting if necessary.
-Note that in most cases, these methods should be used as the last step, do not use them inside a computation pipeline.
+Note that in most cases, these methods should be used as the last step in a computation pipeline.

 Summary of methods to read futures

 <table>
   <tr>
-   <td>Method behavior
+   <td>Behavior
    </td>
    <td>Thrown exceptions
    </td>